iwyg/image/README.md

-This module was created for the usage in Thapp\JitImage, but can be used as a standalone library for manipulating images.
+This module was created for the usage in [Thapp/JitImage](https://github.com/iwyg/jitimage/tree/develop), but can be used as a standalone library for manipulating images.
 It's highly inspired by the Imagine library, but resolves a views flaws, but also way more limited.